 This information helps ensure transparency in the electoral process by allowing voters to see who is behind a given PAC’s donations and expenditures.

-Several laws limit how much money a PAC can donate or spend for its chosen candidate or cause – these limits vary depending on your state.
+Several laws limit the amount of money a PAC can donate or spend for its chosen candidate or cause—these limits vary by state.

 Impact on Elections